-Students will read the weekly papers (4-5 papers per week) written by classmates prior to attending class on Thursdays.
+Students will read the weekly papers (4-5 papers per week) written by classmates prior to attending class on Wednesdays.
 The intention of this is to promote thoughtful discussion during class.
-Students are required to go onto their Canvas account and record the total percent of reading they completed of all the papers for that week no later than 10:00 a.m., each Thursday that the class meets.
+Students are required to go onto their Canvas account and record the total percent of reading they completed of all the papers for that week no later than 1:00 p.m., each Wednesday that the class meets.

 A5.
-Oral exams.
-30% of grade
+Oral exams (30% of grade)

-Students will be put into groups of 4-5 students for the two oral exams that will be given on May 12th and May 17th.
-On May 12th each group will appear for one hour before a local pastor and your professors and be asked to give verbal responds to random questions from the Christian counseling section of the issues and topics listed on this syllabus (questions 1-29).
-On May 17th the same procedure will occur, expect that the questions will come from the mental health counseling section of the issues and topics listed on the syllabus (questions 30-58), and the panel will consist of a local counseling professional and your professors.
-The assumed setting for both exams will be that of job interview.
+Students will be put into groups of 4-5 students for the two oral exams that will be given on Thursday, May 9th and Tuesday, May 14th.
+(Exact times will be assigned in class.)

+- On May 9, 2023 each group will appear for one hour before a local pastor and your professors and be asked to give verbal responds to random questions from the Christian counseling section of the issues and topics listed on this syllabus (questions 1-29). - On May 14, 2023 the same procedure will occur, expect that the questions will come from the mental health counseling section of the issues and topics listed on the syllabus (questions 30-58), and the panel will consist of a local counseling professional and your professors. - The assumed setting for both exams will be that of job interview.
 You will be graded on the quality and thoughtfulness of your responses.